CupapiOT/mini-paint-tui/README.md

 6. The cursor may be hidden, or may be visible, marked by textured pixels.
 7. Each pixel is 1-char in height and 2-chars in width.

-Things it may be able to do in the future:
+Limitations:

-1. Save and load file in progress
+1. Cannot save nor load files in progress
-2. Open files with screen sizes other than 32x32
+2. Cannot create files with screen sizes other than 32x32
-3. Have arbitrary colors (probably 24-bit)
+3. Cannot use arbitrary colors
-4. Move entire image in any direction in the canvas (adjusting the image's position in the canvas)

 ---